TEXT-TO-SPEECH -- CONVERTING DIGITAL TEXTS TO AUDIO

 Here is guidance for How to Use the Accessible Reading Tools in Office 365 with Word.
 You can also view instructions for how to access text-to-speech for Word, Outlook, PowerPoint, and OneNote.
 And here's guidance for how to dictate your documents, emails, notes, and ppt slides.

 BUILT-IN TEXT-TO-SPEECH AND DICTATION FOR APPLE PRODUCTS

 Every Mac comes equipped with accessibility features that include text-to-speech and?dictation software.
 The link above explains how to enable each, and here is a video of a college student explaining how and why to enable text-to-speech on a Mac.
-You can also enlist similar functionality that's already built into every?iPhone, so that even when you’re on the go, you can dictate your texts or emails.
-Just remember to proofread after you do!
+You can also enable?text-to-speech and dictation on your iPhone, so that even when you’re on the go, you can listen to what someone sent you or dictate your texts and emails.
+(Just remember to proofread after you do!)

-Users of Android phones, Google Docs, or Windows 10 can learn how to enable dictation by following this?guidance document, as well as how to enable text to speech in Windows 10 versions of Word, Outlook, PowerPoint, and OneNote.
-For earlier versions of Windows, we recommend using Read&Write.
+Users of Android phones, Google Docs, or Windows 10 can learn how to enable dictation by following this?guidance document, For earlier versions of Windows, we recommend using the dictation features in Office 365 or in Read&Write.

 OTHER FREE TEXT-TO-SPEECH OPTIONS

 Students can quickly convert nearly any file type to an accessible (convertible to audio) format for use with screen reading text-to-speech programs (such as?Read&Write) by following this "Making PDFs Accessible" guidance.
 All file types available for conversion are listed at the bottom of the page.